 Summer Session

 The BSC Summer Session is an annual, week-long seminar with a well-known Buddhist scholar.
-The 2022 Summer Session will be the 48th annual event.
+In addition to this web page, also available is the Summer Session 2025 brochure.

 Seminar Schedule